Hamiltonian quantization of solitons in the $\phi^4_{1+1}$ quantum field theory: Introduction

 This Hamiltonian describes fluctuations around the basic soliton, centered at the origin.
 These fluctuations are determined infinitesimally by the linearized operator \(K=-\partial_x^2+4m^2-6m^2\ssmx\).
 As discussed below, this operator has a one dimesional kernel which reflects the fact that physically the soliton is able to move along the orbit of the translation group without any ``energetic cost'', i.e. dynamically the parameter \(\xi=\xi(t) \) becomes time-dependent, and one studies solutions of the form Now Lorentz invariance implies the existence of exact solutions of the classical equations of motion \eqref{ceom} of the form \(\Phi_S\bigl(\frac{x-ut-x_0}{\sqrt{1-u^2}}\bigr) \), in which the soliton moves along a straight line.
 More importantly for present purposes, this behaviour is actually stable generic behaviour in the low energy limit, and the dynamics can be approximated on appropriate time scales (in the \(H^1\times L^2\) norm) by the Newtonian equation of motion for a freely moving particle of mass \(\scm_{cl} \), i.e.,

-These types of problems, with some representative theorems, are surveyed in \cite{MR2360179}.
+These types of problems, with some representative theorems for higher dimensional gauge theories, are surveyed in \cite{MR2360179} from a mathematical point of view, and in \cite{MR2068924} from a physical perspective.
 The inclusion of the mass in \eqref{newt} is a matter of convention here, but in the presence of external potentials is unavoidable.
 We now discuss how this picture might be expected to be modified in the quantum case.

 The quantum field theory for the Hamiltonian \eqref{ham-vac} was constructed by the Hamiltonian method in \cite{MR0247845}.
 With a spatial cut-off the theory admits a Schr\"odinger representation formulation with respect to a Gaussian measure \(\mu_0 \) on the space of tempered distributions (see Proposition \ref{sch}); see \cite{MR0674511} for a review.
 Moving to the soliton sector via \eqref{ham-sol} corresponds essentially to shifting the field by \(\Phi_S-\Phi_0 \), which is not a Cameron-Martin vector for \(\mu_0 \), and in measure theoretic terms leads to a representation supported on a measure which is singular with respect to the vacuum measure - it will be called the {\em shifted vacuum} representation.
-Construction of the quantum field theory using this as starting point leads to the quantum theory in the soliton, as opposed to vacuum, sector.
-In fact it is useful to use two different but equivalent representations in the soliton sector to reveal the physics.
+In this representation the field is \(\Phi_S+\phisch\), where \(\phisch\) is an operator of multiplication on \(L^2(\mu_0)\), with conjugate field \(\pisch\) as in \eqref{seq}.
+Construction of the quantum field theory using this representation as starting point leads to the quantum theory in the {\em soliton sector}, as opposed to the vacuum sector.
+In fact we will see it is useful to use two different but equivalent representations in the soliton sector to reveal the physics.
+In particular, the unitary equivalence leads both to the precise interpretation \eqref{suml}-\eqref{cba} of the semiclassical mass shift, and to the introduction of appropriate coordinates to make physical sense of the dynamics under interaction, see \S\ref{modulth}.
+These representations are studied in \S\ref{qsol}.
 We now consider what the expected physics is in the limit of small \(g\,. \)